HoudaifaBouamine/algo-helper/src/routes/(blog-article)/learn-how-to-use-variables/+page.md

 ---
+goal: Learn how to use variables
 title: 'Week #01 - Problem #04 - Use variables'
-goal: Learn how to use variables
+details: 'teach them how to a single variable, for reading and printing'
 slug: learn-how-to-use-variables
 coverImage: ''
 excerpt: ''